 ViDAS could not be more proud to be a part of this phenomenal coalition in order to provide high-quality, high-volume spay/neuter for the dogs and cats of Puerto Rico.
 Rounds 1-4 of the Spayathon were very succesful!
 ViDAS has performed 12,154 spay and neuter surgeries in total between these four clinics!
 By the end of the first four rounds of The Spayathon, our goal was to safely perform over 10,000 spays and neuters on dogs and cats.
 We achieved that and even more!

 Round 5 of The Spayathon is coming up in November of 2019!
-ViDAS will be announcing the location of our upcoming clinic soon!
+ViDAS will be holding our Round 5 clinic in Ponce!
 Please visit our Get Involved page to see how you can become a part of this amazing coalition.